Gaetz/SDL-OpenGL/README.md

 ```

+## Windows

+Dependencies are already ready in the `external` folder.

+If you want more librairies, put them in the `external` folder.

+# Compile tools

+You need a way to compile C++.
+For Windows, if you want to use the handmade classic method, use `g++` with MingW, or use any compiler if you want to use CMake.

+## Linux : install any compiler

+`g++` or `clang` will do.

-## Windows: Installing mingw-w64
+## Windows: g++ with MingW-w64

-MinGW allow to use gcc on windows command prompt.
+MinGW allow to use g++ on windows command prompt.
+It is required of you want to use the classic compilation mode.

 MinGW-w64 is the 64 bits version.
 Go there: https://mingw-w64.org/doku.php/download and choose MingW-W64-builds.

 Launch the installer.
 Choose: